-You can also add additional PCIe expansion cards or RAID and non-RAID disk storage to your server system.
+You can also add additional PCIe expansion enclosures or RAID and non-RAID disk storage to your server system.
+Power outlet needs for these options should be calculated in advance of determining the number of outlets needed for the overall system.